dineshsammeta1234/Solar-Powered-Home-Automation-with-Load-Management/README.md

 ## Project Overview
 This project demonstrates a **solar-powered home automation system** that controls lights, fans, and small appliances based on the availability of solar energy.
 It uses **Arduino** (or Raspberry Pi), relays, and sensors to automatically manage loads, prioritize essential devices, and ensure efficient use of renewable energy.

+Project Timeline: [Insert accurate dates], VIT University, Vellore, India.
+Modernisation (2025): This repo was open-sourced and lightly refreshed (docs, CI, tests).
+Commit dates in 2025 reflect publication/cleanup, not the original build.
 ---

 ## Features